Colette-Pitamba/vue-budgetwise-dashboard/README.md

 # Budgetwise Web Developer Challenge

-This is my submission fir the Budgetwise Web Developer Challenge.
+This is my submission for the Budgetwise Web Developer Challenge.
 The challenge required implementing a partially functional rendition of the Budgetwise Home Page, where users can manage budgets and track spending across various categories.

 ## Implementation Approach
-I approached this challenge as an opportunity to refresh my Vue.js skills after a 2-year gap in coding.
+I approached this challenge as an opportunity to refresh my frontend skills after a 2-year gap in coding.
 Each element of the UI was implemented as a standalone component, though in a production environment I would have further organized these into parent/child component relationships.
-The implementation focuses on:
+The implementation focuses on: Component-based architecture, Dynamic data rendering, Interactive transaction addition

 ## Aimed for precise UI replication following the provided Figma designs
-Component-based architecture
-Dynamic data rendering
-Interactive transaction addition

 ✅  Full navigation bar with user profile
 ✅  Budget overview with visualizations